AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/dashboards/new-discover-dashboard-guide.md

 ## Feedback {#feedback}

 As we continually strive to enhance your experience, we'd greatly appreciate your feedback on this latest update.
 Your thoughts will directly influence future refinements, ensuring our platform always aligns with your needs.
-Please keep an eye out for a feedback form in Marketo Measure.
+Keep an eye out for a feedback form in Marketo Measure.

 >[!MORELIKETHIS]
 >